GA-SF-ADI/adi-2-resources/java-practice/morning-exercises/README.md

 ## Binary Search:

+### 22. Compute and return the square root of a number.

+[Solution] (solutions/binarysearch/squareroot.java)

-### 22. Given a sorted array of integers, find the number of occurrences of a given target value.
+### 23. Given a sorted array of integers, find the number of occurrences of a given target value.
 Example:
 Given [5, 7, 7, 8, 8, 10] and target value 8, return 2.
 If it is not found, return 0.